teaghan/AI-Enhanced-Education/md_files/Activity_3.md

 # **Activity 3: Building an AI Tutor**

-AI tools are becoming more common in education, but teachers are often not involved in their design.
-This limits the tools’ ability to address real classroom challenges.
 As the experts in student learning, **teachers are best positioned to build AI tools** that meet the needs of both students and educators.

-This activity offers you the chance to create a custom AI tutor, demonstrating how teacher-built AI can be more effective in promoting student understanding.
+This activity offers you the chance to create a custom AI tutor, demonstrating how teacher-built AI b.

 ---